-- a) The submission of detailed structural drawings and certification for the construction of the External 'Rings" over the Council's property in accordance with the relevant Australian Standards. - b) Observe covenant requirements.
+- a) The submission of detailed structural drawings and certification from a professional engineer (structural engineer), for the construction of the street awning over the Council's property in accordance with the relevant Australian Standards. - b) Observe covenant requirements.

-Bonds
+4. Bonds

-- a) A bond of \$107,200 will be used as security to ensure the satisfactory completion of the infrastructure works.
-The security or bank guarantee must be the original unconditional bank guarantee with no expiry date. - b) Council may use all or part of the Infrastructure Bond as well as the Property Damage Security Deposit to meet the cost of removing or completing the works if they do not meet Council's requirements. - c) The Deposit/Bond will not be released until Council has inspected the site and is satisfied that the Works have been completed in accordance with Council approved drawings and to Council requirements
+a) A bond of \$50,497 will be used as security to ensure the satisfactory completion of the infrastructure works.
+The security or bank guarantee must be the original

+- unconditional bank guarantee with no expiry date. - b) Council may use all or part of the Infrastructure Bond as well as the Property Damage Security Deposit to meet the cost of removing or completing the works if they do not meet Council's requirements. - c) The Deposit/Bond will not be released until Council has inspected the site and is satisfied that the Works have been completed in accordance with Council approved drawings and to Council requirements